The Pareto principle is often called the 80-20 rule and refers to the idea that 80% of the results come from just 20% of the work.

 Credit card debt is bad because it’s expensive and it’s often not for something that will benefit you for many years.
 It’s also usually a sign that someone is living beyond their means, which is a polite way of saying you’re stealing from your future self.

-If you did nothing else but avoid paying interest on a credit card, you'd be farther ahead than your peers who do.
-Of the households that have credit card debt, the average household has over $16,000 of it according to Nerdwallet.
+If you did nothing else but avoid paying interest on a credit card, you’d be farther ahead than your peers who do.
+The average household has over $6,000 of credit card debt, according to Nerdwallet.

-If instead you invested those $56 a month in an index fund earning 8% per annum for just 15 years – you would have over $19,000.
+If instead you invested that $52 a month in an index fund earning 8% per annum for just 5 years – you would have over $3,800.

 How does the Prime Directive apply?
-When you take on debt, you're taking on an obligation to pay back that debt with interest.
-If you rack up $16,000 in credit card debt, you've committed $640 of your future funds, each month, to the credit card company.
+When you take on debt, you’re taking on an obligation to pay back that debt with interest.
+If you rack up credit card debt, you’ve committed your future funds, each month, to the credit card company.

 You would be far better to find ways to save up for your purchases so you aren’t obligated yourself to a company with such a high price tag.